Dot Voting – What’s New?

 Within the course of managing a project to completion or evaluating the delivery of a program, brainstorming sessions can be useful to creatively evaluate and solve problems.
 Dot Voting is a simple tool that provides an equitable means for team members’ voices to be heard and to quickly reach a consensus on prioritizing issues and identifying trends or major gaps.
-This process can be done in real time in a matter of minutes and requires no special data collection or synthesis tools.
+The process of Dot Voting can be done in real time in a matter of minutes and requires no special data collection or synthesis tools.

 What Is the Tool?
 Dot Voting